MyNews: Leadership

+The founding family's involvement extends to the second generation, with Blake Dang Kuok Siang and Keith Dang Kuok acting as alternate directors.

 Sustainability

 myNEWS has implemented several sustainability policies to address its environmental impact.
 The company has conducted a comprehensive carbon footprint assessment at its headquarters, identifying Scope 1 emissions at 1,053,147 kg, Scope 2 emissions at 2,155,937 kg, and Scope 3 emissions at 2,188,466 kg.
 To further reduce its environmental footprint, myNEWS has installed solar panels at its headquarters and food processing center (FPC), generating 1,325,602 kWh of clean energy in fiscal year 2023, a 69% increase from the previous year, and resulting in a 10% reduction in energy costs.
 Additionally, the company has launched various recycling initiatives, including the reuse of wooden pallets and increased recycling rates for carton boxes, which have saved over 6,000 Malaysian ringgit. myNEWS has also made significant strides in reducing traditional plastic usage, opting for biodegradable alternatives, and has recycled 58,029 kg of used cooking oil into biofuels and biodiesel.